-Personal and auto loans are some of the most popular financing options for consumers.
 These loans are pretty different from each other but do have some similarities.
 Not sure which option is the right one for you?
 Below you will find everything you need to know about personal loans vs. auto loans.

 The Basics of a Personal Loan

-You can find personal loans with banks, credit unions, or online lenders.
+You can find a personal loan with banks, credit unions, or online lenders.
 Online lenders will provide more flexibility if you have a bad credit score, as financial institutions like banks and credit unions have stricter credit requirements.
 These loans can be short-term or long-term, ranging from a few months to a few years.

 To get a personal loan, you will need to have some income, be able to prove, prove your identity, and be okay with a hard credit check—one that impacts your credit scores.